 In addition to serving as the Advocate’s editor, Brodie also writes Christian fiction, blogs about writing and Christianity and is a freelance book editor and writing coach.
 Her novel won the Genesis Award in contemporary fiction from the American Christian Fiction Writers in 2018.
 She is a member of the American Christian Fiction Writers, the South Carolina Writers Association and the North Carolina Writers Network.
 For the Advocate, she has also authored two 40-day devotionals, More Like Jesus and Feed My Sheep, as well as edited the anthology Stories of Racial Awakening: Narratives on Changed Hearts and Lives of South Carolina United Methodists.

-Brodie is a wife and the active mother of four preteen children and stepchildren.
+Brodie is a wife and the active mother of four teenage children and stepchildren.
 Her husband is Matt Brodie, who serves as production coordinator and disaster response coordinator for the South Carolina Conference of The United Methodist Church.
 They are members of Mount Horeb United Methodist Church, Lexington.
 She enjoys reading, writing, editing, photography, fitness and travel in her spare time.

 Allison Trussell, Advocate assistant editor

 A native of Columbia, Trussell was hired by the Advocate in April 1997 to serve as assistant editor, reporting and doing copyediting, as well as helping part-time with the communications department.
 Then, in December 2003, then-editor Karl Davie Burgdorf was called into active duty with the military.
 As assistant editor, Trussell became acting editor until Burgdorf resigned and a new editor was hired.

 Trussell is responsible for Advocate bookkeeping, maintenance of the subscription database, writing and copyediting.